 Digital Equipment offers a number of training courses for personnel that concentrate chiefly on technical knowledge and skills.
 Skills are also taught that aid in IT consulting, and some training has been introduced for strategic consulting assignments.
-An estimate of the overall training investment of DEC by contacts was a total amount in excess of \$250 million.
+An estimate of the overall training investment of DEC by contacts was a total amount in excess of \$250 million, this amount will be reduced in FY94.